 To do well in this class it is very important that you attend class regularly.
 Attendance counts towards a portion of your final grade.
-In addition, exams will focus on material covered in class, and in-class activities are designed to help make the material meaningful and memorable.
+In addition, exams will focus on material covered in class, and labs are completed largely in class.
 However, please do not come to class if you are sick.
 Most class materials will be posted on-line, and I am happy to help you catch up work if you have an absence due to sickness.
 Always email me as soon as possible to let me know if you need to miss class.
-Absences due to sickness will not count against you.
+Absences due to sickness will not be counted.